Artist Manager and Festival Curator

 James Tidswell has over 14 year’s experience in the Music Industry and is lead guitarist of Brisbane-based 4-piece, Violent Soho.
 Receiving ARIA Awards in 2016 for Best Group and Best Rock Album for their fourth studio album WACO, and the album coming first in the Triple J Top 10 albums of the year.
 James is founder of Record Label Domestic La La, currently representing bands such as Dear Seattle and Adelaide-based West Thebarton.
 He Included several Adelaide artists on his 7-inch subscription service through the label and considers himself a huge fan and lover of the South Australian Music scene.

 Producer, ABC Radio Adelaide

-Kate Bailey is a producer for Sonya Feldhoff on ABC Radio Adelaide.
-Music has always been a part of her life whether playing it, singing it or banging on about it, and she keeps the dream alive by introducing new music to the world over the airwaves every week, and writing about it once a month for KIDDO Magazine.
+Kate Bailey is a producer for David Bevan on ABC Radio Adelaide.
+Music has always been a part of her life whether playing it, singing it, or banging on about it, and she keeps the dream alive by introducing new music to the world over the airwaves every week.
 And her focus is local!